dabane-ghassan/int-lab-book/eNoteBook/README.md

     - [x] Tried training with Adam, **not working**.
     - [x] Tried to add kernels in the localization network, **not working**.
     - [x] Tried with a different learning rate, **not working**.
-    - [ ] Overfitting?, maybe add a dropout layer...
+    - [x] Overfitting?, maybe add a dropout layer..., **Seems to work this time but maybe due to chance, thetas are the same like with Adam**.

 - [ ] Thinking about refactoring all the code in separate scripts.
   - [x] Factored view_dataset() in a function in utils.py